BTCC Exchange Thrives Alongside Bitcoin In 2024 With Record Growth And Achievements

-(MENAFN- GlobeNewsWire - Nasdaq) VILNIUS, Lithuania, Dec.
-30, 2024 (GLOBE NEWSWIRE) -- 2024 has been a historic year for bitcoin and BTCC , the world's most trusted crypto exchange, as both celebrated remarkable milestones.
+VILNIUS, LITHUANIA, December 30, 2024 /EINPresswire / -- 2024 has been a historic year for bitcoin and BTCC , the world's most trusted crypto exchange, as both celebrated remarkable milestones.
 With Bitcoin completing its 4th halving in April and breaking above its long-awaited mark of $100,000 earlier in December, BTCC grows at the same magnitude, reaching 6.8 million registered users worldwide and surpassing a total trading volume of 13.8 trillion USDT.

-In the first half of 2024, BTCC proudly turned 13 as Bitcoin celebrated its 15th anniversary, solidifying its position as one of the longest-serving crypto exchanges with 0 security breaches since inception.
-BTCC's growth mirrors Bitcoin's success, as its global community expands and activity on the platform reaches record highs.

 With over 13 years of secure operations and zero security incidents, BTCC remains the ultimate OG in crypto exchanges, growing stronger alongside Bitcoin and the ever-evolving crypto industry.